-This B&B is straight out of a dreamy picture—a newly restored colonial home nestled in the quiet neighbourhood of Swinhoe Street and tucked under the shade of a mango tree—Ivy House is the place to be if you’re thinking of a charming and tranquil staycation.
+This B&B is straight out of a dreamy picture.
+A newly restored colonial home nestled in the quiet neighbourhood of Swinhoe Street and tucked under the shade of a mango tree, Ivy House is the place to be if you’re thinking of a charming and tranquil staycation.

 Tuberose and Lotus are available for INR 4,500, Marigold and Carnation is INR 4,000 each.
-For more info, check here.